Garethp/Mods-of-Mistria-Installer/README.md

 If you use this, please set `minInstallerVersion` in your `manifest.json` to no lower than `0.1.4`

 ### `aurie/`
-**Note: At the moment, Aurie mods will install on the Steam Deck/Linux**
+**Note: At the moment, Aurie mods will not install on the Steam Deck/Linux**

 If you have Aurie DLLs as part of your mod, put them in the `aurie/` folder of your mod.
 MOMI will then automatically install Aurie onto the players setup, register the keys necessary and copy your DLL into the correct Aurie folder.
 If